Ipstenu/dreamobjects/readme.txt

 <strong>Do I have to host my website on DreamHost?</strong>

 No, but using it anywhere else is unsupported.
 You have to use Dream<em>Objects</em>, which belongs to Dream<em>Host</em>.
 This plugin was built on and specifically for DreamHost servers, so I can give you no assurance it'll work on other hosts.
+BotoRsync, for example, and WP-CLI are installed on DreamHost servers.
+I can't vouch for any others.

 <strong>Can I use this on a Windows Server?</strong>